Historic Homes in Ontario

 Birth place and Childhood Home of E. Pauline Johnson

-The Maison François Baby House houses exhibitions on French and War of 1812 history.
+The Maison François Baby House features exhibitions on French and War of 1812 history.

 Experience a guided tour of this early 19th century homestead once home to the Gage family...